HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 ﻿Laboratory results are grouped and summarized using the [DiagnosticReport] resource which reference [Observation] resources.
-Each Observation resource represents an individual laboratory test and result value, a “nested” panel (such as a microbial susceptibility panel) which references other observations, or rarely a laboratory test with component result values.
-This profile sets minimum expectations for the Observation resource resource to record, search, and fetch laboratory test results associated with a patient.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+Each Observation resource represents an individual laboratory test and result value, a “nested” panel (such as a microbial susceptibility panel) which references other observations, or rarely a laboratory test with component result values. {% include profile-intro.md title="US Core Laboratory Result Observation Profile"  type="Observation" %}

 **Example Usage Scenarios:**

 The following are example usage scenarios for the this profile:

 -   Query for lab results belonging to a Patient
 -  [Record or update] lab results belonging to a Patient

 ### Mandatory and Must Support Data Elements